tanveeransari/Dumbekv/Cashiers/Readme.txt

 ﻿Projects in Solution
 =====================
-Cashiers -		Interface to command line input and output for CashiersLib CashiersLib -	this is where all the heavy lifting is done.
-Contains all the business logic.
+Cashiers -		Interface to command line input and output for CashiersLib CashiersLib -	Has all the code except an entry point.
-CashierTests -	unit tests for CashiersLib
+CashierTests -	Unit tests for CashiersLib

 Assumptions
 ==================
 Desirable attributes are readability/maintainability, object oriented design and testability.
-I would have done this quite differently if performance was one of the objectives.
+I would have programmed this quite differently if performance was important.

-Thread-safety is assumed not to be required since all my file reading is not multithreaded.
+Thread-safety is assumed not to be required.
-So synchronization, volatile, atomic operations which would have been used in a multithreaded scenario have not been used delibarately.
+No data or program synchronization has been done nor have atomic operations or locks been used.
+These would be required in multiple places in the code if thread-safety was a requirement.

-Coding Style : naming class members with an underscore prefix is assumed okay, instead of using "this."
+Style : naming class members with an underscore prefix is assumed okay, instead of using "this."